70th Siege Battery, Royal Garrison Artillery: 1918

 It took a week for Fourth Army to bring up its heavy guns and ammunition for its next attack (the Battle of the Selle).
 12th Brigade was still with IX Corps HQ, who selected important localities to be bombarded by 70th Siege Bty's heavy howitzers, for which 200 rounds of ammunition per gun were accumulated.
 IX Corps attacked on 17 October, 'lifted forward' by two great belts of intense and heavy artillery fire leapfrogging forward, and an attempted German counter-attack was hit by every gun within range.
-When the infantry were brought to a halt by machine gun fire, the guns were being moved forwards, but a new barrage was improvised and they ended the day over looking the Selle valley.
+When the infantry were brought to a halt by machine gun fire, the guns were being moved forwards, but a new barrage was improvised and they ended the day overlooking the Selle valley.

 IX Corps renewed its advance on 23 October, with 12th Bde part of a massive corps artillery reserve.
 The attack went in at 01.20 in moonlight, after the heavy guns had done the usual CB and harassing fire (HF) bombardments, and the results were extremely satisfactory.
 As the regimental historian relates, "The guns of Fourth Army demonstrated, on 23rd October, the crushing effect of well co-ordinated massed artillery.
 They simply swept away the opposition".
 After a pause to regroup and reconnoitre, IX Corps stormed across the Sambre–Oise Canal on 4 November (the Battle of the Sambre).
 After that the campaign became a pursuit of a beaten enemy, in which the slow-moving siege guns could play no part.
 The war ended with the Armistice with Germany on 11 November.

 70th Siege Battery was disbanded in 1919.